-The fact that the Concept of Dipolar Gravity disclosed the existence of moral field, bears countless practical implications for us.
+The fact that the Concept of Dipolar Gravity disclosed existence of the moral field, bears countless practical implications for us.
 Let us now list a few most important of these implications.
 For example, the existence of moral field explains why there are two moral poles in everything that takes place in our universe.
-This means that the operation of moral field explains, why everything that takes place in our universe, is either moral, or is immoral.
+This means that the operation of moral field explains, why everything that takes place in our universe, is either "moral", or is "immoral".
 Well, when one realizes that there is such thing as this moral field, which is a kind of a steep field similar to gravity, then every motion that is done within the range of this field, must either go uphill, or go downhill, in this moral field.
 The moral field is somehow so designed, that everything that goes uphill in this moral field, simultaneously fulfils the definition of being "moral".
 In turn everything that runs downhill in this moral field, simultaneously fulfils the definition of being "immoral".
-For this reason, at the moment, when we understand the concept of moral field, we also start to understand clearly the concepts of "moral" or "immoral".
+For this reason, at the moment when we begin to understand the concept of moral field, we also start to understand clearly the concepts of "moral" or "immoral".
 Furthermore, the moral field allows also to establish precisely, what is more, or is less, moral or immoral from something else.
-For example, the more moral from others are all these activities, which run more steep uphill in the moral field (in turn for immoral things: the more immoral from others are all these activities, which run more steep downwards in the moral field).
+For example, the more moral from others are all these activities, which run more steep uphill in the moral field (in turn, for immoral things: the more immoral from others are all these activities, which run more steep downward in the moral field).
 Because when we go uphill in any possible field, including also this moral field, we need to put a significant effort (work) into this motion, the existence of the moral field causes that "everything that is moral, is also difficult to accomplish, and requires an effort to be put into it", and "everything that is immoral, is also easy to accomplish, and does not require any effort to be put into it".
+(Notice that these rules apply to everything that is moral or immoral, e.g. to peace and war, to truth and lie, to improving and spoiling, to earning and stealing, etc.)